Title

 The Civil Service Commission amends the Omnibus Rules to classify reprimands as penalties while clarifying that warnings and admonitions do not carry penalties or affect leave credits, retirement benefits, or bonuses.

-Section 15 states that a reprimand, whether given by the Civil Service Commission or the head of a department or agency, shall be considered a penalty.
+A reprimand given either by the Civil Service Commission or by the head of an agency shall be considered a penalty.

 Analyze Cases Smarter, Faster